Marital Status, Marital Transitions & Attitudes

 Young adults who reported being unmarried and not cohabiting at their prior interview are asked about the occurrence of marriages or cohabitations since the date of last interview.
 For Young Adults who were married or cohabiting at their last interview point, information on that relationship is updated.
 If the relationship is still on-going, characteristics of the spouse/partner and information on spousal/partner employment are updated.
 Relationship quality is also assessed.
 If the relationship has ended, information pertaining to the termination is collected.
 Any Young Adult who reports one or more new current or past marriages/cohabitations answers a series of questions about the timing of each relationship, including beginning and ending dates of the relationship as well as date of marriage if the marriage occurred after the cohabitation.
 Starting in 2008, questions about how long they had been romantically involved before living together and, for cohabitations, how long they had planned to live together before actually doing so are asked for each relationship.
 These questions are only asked the first time a relationship is reported.

-Young Adults who report a current spouse or partner are also asked questions about that person's employment and about the quality of the relationship.
+Young Adults who report a current spouse or partner are also asked questions about the quality of the relationship.
 This series of relationship quality questions were also asked during the 1988, 1992, and 1994-2016 NLSY79 interviews of those mothers living with a spouse or opposite-sex partner.
 These questions deal with both positive and negative interactions in the relationship, for example, 'Frequency R and Husband/Partner Calmly Discuss Something' and 'Frequency R and Husband/Partner Argue About - Money.'

 In 2004 questions were added about the household division of labor and financial enmeshment.
 The categories and question structure for the household division questions were derived from the household chores time use questions in the 1981 NLSY79 interview.
 Respondents are asked how often they do specific chores and how often their partners do these same chores.
 They are also asked whether or not they have joint and/or separate bank accounts and credit cards, as well as how much they share the household expenses.